 Although difference in hair length is permitted, extremely obvious, blunt cut 'steps' are not permissible.
 Long fringes are only permitted provided that they are neatly trained backwards and at no point may they obscure the eyes.
-Fringes that are too short to be trained backwards, may not reach below the eyebrows.
 At no point may hair be spiked, permed or formed into an unruly style.
 Styling aids, particularly gel, may be used, as long as they are applied in a tidy fashion.